CL-CHEN-Lab/RepliSeq/README.md

 ## Installation :

-You can install this package by entering the following within R :
+You can install this package by entering the following within R:

 ```{r}